-Two confirmed cases of West Nile virus appear in Weld county, health officials investigate two other potential cases
+Two confirmed cases of West Nile virus appear in Weld County, health officials investigate two other potential cases

 Recommended Stories For You

-» DEET is an effective ingredient to look for in insect repellents.
+DEET is an effective ingredient to look for in insect repellents.
 Other repellents containing picaridin, IR3535, oil of lemon eucalyptus or para-menthane-diol are also be effective against mosquitoes.
-Always follow label instructions carefully.

 For more information about the preventing mosquito bites, go to http://www.weldgov.com.